Last week we wrote about how to help your car survive the summer heat in Hamilton Ontario, but now it’s time to take

 If you have found our advice helpful, come back next week, too!
 We have prepared 5 tips for a stress-free road trip for you.

 Here at CRS Automotive, we treat our customers’ cars as if they were our own.
 Let us be your trusted mechanic and your car will be ready for all seasons and driving conditions.
-We are expecting you in our repair shops in Hamilton.
+We are expecting you in our repair shop in Hamilton.
 Come see us today!